RichiH/vcsh/README.md

    example: `vcsh clone git://github.com/RichiH/vcsh_mr_template.git mr`
 2. Choose your repositories by linking them in config.d (or go with the default you may have already configured by adding symlinks to git).
-3. Make sure the line 'include = cat /usr/share/mr/vcsh' in .mrconfig points to an existing file
-4. Run mr to clone the repositories: `cd; mr update`.
+3. Run mr to clone the repositories: `cd; mr update`.
-5. Done.
+4. Done.

 Hopefully the above could help explain how this approach saves time by